Ryotess/ChatGen/README.md

 <h3 align="center">ChatGen--An Algorithm to generate coversation history for training llm/chatbot</h3>

   <p align="center">
-    This is a algorithm that can help you generate your own custom conversation dataset with history to be used to train LLM/ChatBot
+    This is an algorithm that can help you generate your own custom conversation dataset with history to be used to train LLM/ChatBot
     <br />
     <a href="https://github.com/Ryotess/ChatGen"><strong>Explore the docs »</strong></a>
     <br />